thoiberg/good-git/README.md

 ## `gg sync`

 Pull any commits from your remote branch into your local, and push any local commits to the remote.
+If the current local branch doesn't have remote tracking set up then it will automatically be set, with the remote branch being given the same name as the local one.

 ## `gg show`